 Name: left.jpg (or left.png)

 Size: 150x356 (W x H)

 -Top corner Icon for install script

 Name: top.jpg (or top.png)

 File Type: PNG, JPEG

 Size: 64x64 (W x H)

-[i]NOTE: Do NOT do this in Chrome.
+[i]NOTE: Do NOT do this in Chrome browser.
 Firefox is the most compatible.
-Its a known issue.
-Chrome, so far is the only browser that messes up the formatting of posts (at least that I have seen).[/i]
+It is a known issue: Chrome, so far (2013) is the only browser that messes up the formatting of posts (at least that I have seen).[/i]

 After you have had your script on the forum, and its been verified to work, and the script is effective, clean, and portable, then submit in the following fashion.
 Failure to post in the forums first can lead to delays in getting the script signed, and subsequently published:

 -Click "Supported Software" at the left-side of the screen, below the login menu.